North Riverside Park Mall

 North Riverside Park Mall is a shopping mall located in North Riverside, Illinois.
-It is owned by The Feil Organization and the mall's anchor stores are JCPenney and Round 1 Entertainment.
-There are 2 vacant anchor stores last occupied by Carson's and Sears.
+The center is owned by The Feil Organization and is anchored by JCPenney, Forman Mills and Round 1 Entertainment.
+One anchor store last occupied by Carson's is vacant since that store closed in 2018.

 History

 In 1975, the mall opened with 3 department stores which were JCPenney, Carson Pirie Scott, and Montgomery Ward.
 Madigan's operated as a junior anchor in the mall until the early 1990s, when its space was divided between Foot Locker and TJ Maxx, both of which opened in 1994.
-By 2005, TJ Maxx had been closed and replaced with Steve & Barry's.
+By 2005, TJ Maxx closed and was replaced by Steve & Barry's.
 After that chain went out of business in 2009, its space was taken over by Conway, a division of National Stores.
 In May 2015, Conway was converted into Fallas.

-The Sears store was originally occupied by Montgomery Ward until that chain went out of business in 2001.
+The Sears store was originally occupied by Montgomery Ward until that chain ceased operations in 2001.
 The opening of Sears coincided with a $5 million renovation plan.

 In December 2010, portions of the film Contagion were filmed at the mall.

-In 2015, Sears Holdings spun off 235 of its properties, including the Sears at North Riverside Park Mall, into Seritage Growth Properties.
-In 2017, Sears downsized its store to the upper level.
-Its lower level is now Round One Entertainment and AMITA Health.
+In 2015, Sears Holdings spun-off 235 of its properties, including the Sears at North Riverside Park Mall, into Seritage Growth Properties.
+In 2017, Sears downsized its store to the upper level and the lower level was remodeled to house Round One Entertainment and AMITA Health.
+In 2023, Seritage sold the property and adjacent parking lot to Fidelis Realty Partners.

-On April 18, 2018, it was announced that Carson's would be closing as parent company The Bon-Ton Stores was going out of business.
-The store closed on August 29, 2018.
+On April 18, 2018, The Bon-Ton Stores, parent company of Carson's, announced it would cease operation and all stores would close.
+The North Riverside location closed on August 29, 2018.
 Fallas also closed in 2018.

 In 2020, rioting affected the mall, which was still closed due to the COVID-19 pandemic, and surrounding shopping centers in North Riverside and neighboring Berwyn, resulting in break-ins, looting, and a shooting fatality on the property.

 On July 1, 2020, it was announced that Sears would close in September 2020, as part of a plan to close 28 stores nationwide, leaving JCPenney as the only traditional anchor store left.

 Encore Shoes opened in the former Fallas space.

+Aldi opened on the mall perimeter on January 26, 2023.
+The site is part of the property formerly owned by Seritage.